PerformanceArchitecture

 1. Static at BUILD Time

-Next.js renders your Structural CSS and HTML (the sidebar frame, the nav icons, the branding) into a physical file during the build.
-This doesn't include the "Active Status" yet—just the Skeleton Architecture.
+Next.js renders your Structural Skeleton into a physical file during the build.

 2. Served by CDN at Request